 Environmental Protection Agency (EPA).

-The Environmental Protection Agency is planning to submit an Start Printed Page 27950information collection request (ICR), “Data Reporting Requirements for State and Local Vehicle Emission Inspection and Maintenance (I/M) Programs” (EPA ICR No.1613.05, OMB Control No. 2060-0252) to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act (44 U.S.C.
-3501 et seq.).
+The Environmental Protection Agency is planning to submit an information collection request (ICR), “Data Reporting Requirements for State and Local Vehicle Emission Inspection and Maintenance (I/M) Programs” (EPA ICR No.1613.07, OMB Control No. 2060-0252) to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act.
 Before doing so, EPA is soliciting public comments on specific aspects of the proposed information collection as described below.
-This is a proposed extension of the ICR, which is currently approved through November 30, 2015.
+This is a proposed extension of the ICR, which is currently approved through October 31, 2021.
 An Agency may not conduct or sponsor and a person is not required to respond to a collection of information unless it displays a currently valid OMB control number.

 Start Further Info